Fentanyl (Into the nose)

-- Use only the brand of this medicine that your doctor prescribed.
-Different brands may not work the same way.
+- Use only the brand of medicine your doctor prescribed.
+Other brands may not work the same way.
 Lazanda® works differently than other fentanyl products, even at the same dose (number of milligrams).
 Do not substitute or convert it to other products containing fentanyl.

 - This medicine is available only under a registered distribution program called Lazanda® REMS (Risk Evaluation and Mitigation Strategy) Program.
 You will be asked to sign an agreement form before you take this medicine.
 This form tells you about the benefits and risks of using this medicine.
 Make sure you understand what is on the form before you sign it.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 Throw away any unused spray bottle and start using a new one after 5 days or more since it has been used or 14 days or more since it has been primed.
 Dispose any used, partially used, or unneeded spray bottles by emptying and spraying the remaining solution into the pouch.
 The sealed pouch and the empty bottle should be placed in a child-resistant container before discarding it in the trash can.
 Wash your hands with soap and water right away after handling the pouch.
 If additional assistance is required, call 1-866-435-6775.